0BAB1/HOLY_CORE_COURSE/tutorial.md

 Which are non-aligned (aka not modulo 4) version of our already-existing ```sw``` and ```lw```.

+> Non aligned ? not really.
+I will elaborate on that more in section 12.1; Just know that byte-wise memory operations cannot really be mis-aligned technically speaking.

-To really understand the behaior of these instruction, I suggest you use a risc-v ISA simulator like this ["*RISC-V Interpreter*"](https://www.cs.cornell.edu/courses/cs3410/2019sp/riscv/interpreter/) (you can find better one that support unsigned and half words).
+To really understand the behaior of these instruction, I suggest you use a risc-v ISA simulator like this ["*RISC-V Interpreter*"](https://www.cs.cornell.edu/courses/cs3410/2019sp/riscv/interpreter/) (you can find better one that support unsigned and half words but this one can give you an idea).

 ## 12.1 : Relfexions on CPU behavior